 While it’s nice to be able to source a free credit report from these reputable providers, a handful of credit reports per year isn’t enough to provide a comprehensive, up-to-date picture of your personal credit.
 This is particularly true if you’re trying to build credit ahead of applying for a major loan, such as an auto loan or mortgage, and want to see how your credit changes from month to month, week to week, or even day to day.

 Other sites, such as Credit Karma, specialize in providing free credit scores.
-Credit Karma relies on TransUnion and Equifax to provide a weekly VantageScore (a type of comprehensive credit score), as well as two different types of scores used primarily by auto and home insurance companies.
+Credit Karma relies on TransUnion and Equifax to provide a weekly VantageScore (a type of comprehensive credit score).

 Though Credit Karma has some onsite tracking tools, it’s not ideal if you want to really dig down into your credit profile.
 It also doesn’t offer access to Experian scores or reports.